MukeshDubey1420/GitHub-Profile-Analyser/README.md

 * A tool that will help you to analyze your **Github Repositories**.You can check every important detail at one place on same page.The project is using threading to make it fast.

-### What will our Web app do (Objectives)?
+### What will our Web app do (Objectives) ?
 * As the name suggests, it **analyses the User’s GitHub Profile.**
 * After Analysing User’s Github profile, it gives important details about **user’s repositories such as how many forks, clones have been made on each repository.**
 * Apart from that, it also shows how many people *(unique and total)* have visited the user’s repos.
 * There is another feature which **allows the user to have a 2d graph representation of all the details in user’s repos.**

-Why do we need GitHub Profile Analyser?
+### Why do we need GitHub Profile Analyser ?
-The github profile analyser tells the user about the no of people visiting on his repos which helps him/her in recognizing the popularity of his repos.
-This helps the user in deciding or setting up the priorities among the repos as the repos that are more popular, obviously requires a much needed attention.
-The profile analyser also tells how many forks and clones have been made since the user has made the repo.
-This helps the user in understanding the need of the project among the developers.
+The Github Profile Analyser tells the User about the no. of people visiting on his repos which **helps him/her in recognizing the popularity of his repos.** This helps the user in deciding or setting up the priorities among the repos as the repos that are more popular, obviously requires a much needed attention.
+The **profile analyser also tells how many forks and clones have been made since the user has made the repo.
+This helps the user in understanding the need of the project among the developers.**

-## Demo
-* Check the Snapshots of the projects here
+### Front-End Information

+##### The front-end consists of 3 webpages:

+* The first page is **Homepage** where the user needs to **Login using his Github username and password.**

-### Login Page :-
+### Home Page | Login Page :-

 ![LoginPage](static/images/demo.png)

+* The Second one is **Stats Page** where the user will be able to see the details **about his repos such as REPO NAME, CLONES, FORKS, UNIQUE VISITORS, TOTAL VISITORS and STARS.** In this page, the **User profile Pic** is also displayed in the left side **with his name, bio, following and followers.**

-### Main Page :-
+### Stats Page | Main Page :-

 ![MainPage](static/images/profile.png)